Last Updated: 25 May, 2023

 Candidates who pass the oral interview component will be considered eligible and will have their names added to the agency’s eligible list.
 Placement on this list does not guarantee employment, and there are many additional processes and evaluations for each candidate once they are selected from the eligible list.
 Nonetheless, this is a major step for candidates as they progress through the hiring process, on their way to earning an appointment in law enforcement.

 3. Pass Additional Testing Requirements & Personal History Evaluation

 Candidates that meet the minimum eligibility requirements and have passed all three components of initial testing (exam, PAT, and oral interview) may be selected by the Police Department to advance further in the hiring and selection process.
-It is at this point where the department will conduct a "deep dive" investigation into the qualifications, background, and health of the candidate, to further screen the candidate's fitness for employment.
+At this point that the department will conduct a “deep dive” investigation into the qualifications, background, and health of the candidate, to further screen the candidate’s fitness for employment.

 There are no nationwide standards for the screening of police officers – laws and regulations establishing minimum requirements are set by state and local agencies – however, there are many common procedures, outlined below, that most departments will administer to determine which candidates will advance to the academy and receive an appointment.